ftschirpke/DnD-Campaign-Manager/content/README.md

 Each feature is represented as a key-value pair where the key is the name of the feature and the value is another JSON map containing the following values:
 - "description" (required) - a human-readable description of the feature
 - "effects" (optional) - an array of [effects](#effects) that are applied to the creature (these are parsed by the DnD-Campaign Manager tool and then used in calculations)
-- "activation" (optional) - a machine-readable description of when this feature activates, the most common version of class features activating at a certain level: `"activation": "LEVEL >= 3"`
+- "activation" (optional) - a machine-readable description of when this feature activates, the most common version of class features activating at a certain class level: `"activation": "CLASS_LEVEL >= 3"`
-- "damage_resistance" (optional) - an array of damage resistances this feature gives you
+- "damage_resistances" (optional) - an array of damage resistances this feature gives you
-- "damage_immunity" (optional) - an array of damage immunities this feature gives you
+- "damage_immunities" (optional) - an array of damage immunities this feature gives you
-- "condition_immunity" (optional) - an array of condition immunities this feature gives you
+- "condition_immunities" (optional) - an array of condition immunities this feature gives you
 - "languages" (optional) - an array of languages this feature allows you to understand
 - "senses" (optional) - an array of senses this feature provides you with
-- "armor_proficiency" (optional) - an array of armor proficiencies this feature provides
+- "armor_proficiencies" (optional) - an array of armor proficiencies this feature provides
-- "weapon_proficiency" (optional) - an array of weapon proficiencies this feature provides
+- "weapon_proficiencies" (optional) - an array of weapon proficiencies this feature provides
-- "tool_proficiency" (optional) - an array of tool proficiencies this feature provides
+- "tool_proficiencies" (optional) - an array of tool proficiencies this feature provides
-- "savingthrow_proficiency" (optional) - an array of saving throw proficiencies this feature provides
+- "savingthrow_proficiencies" (optional) - an array of saving throw proficiencies this feature provides
-- "skill_proficiency" (optional) - an array of skill proficiencies this feature provides
+- "skill_proficiencies" (optional) - an array of skill proficiencies this feature provides
 - "actions" (optional) - a map of actions (key: expressive name, value: short description) which this feature allows
 - "bonus_actions" (optional) - a map of bonus actions (key: expressive name, value: short description) which this feature allows
 - "reactions" (optional) - a map of reactions (key: expressive name, value: short description) which this feature allows